Japan House London presents

 The exhibition is inspired by the annual Tsubame-Sanjo Factory Festival (Kouba no Saiten) initiative, when each October factories and workshops open their doors to visitors to offer the rare opportunity to see craftspeople at work and experience metalworking through the participation in workshops.

 Meet the Makers: Gyokusendo

-One of the skilled makers from this intriguing region that will be participating in BIOLOGY OF METAL at Japan House is 200-year-old metalworkshop, Gyokusendo.
-In the late Edo Period (1603-1868), a travelling craftsman from Sendai in northern Japan introduced the method of manufacturing tsuiki (hammer cast) copperware to Tsubame, and the founder of Gyokusendo, TAMAGAWA Kakubei, was one of the few who successfully mastered this difficult process.
+One of the skilled makers participating in BIOLOGY OF METAL at Japan House is 200-year-old metalworkshop, Gyokusendo.
+In the late Edo Period (1603-1868), a travelling craftsman from Sendai in northern Japan introduced the method of manufacturing tsuiki (hammer cast) copperware to Tsubame, and the founder of Gyokusendo, Tamagawa Kakubei, was one of the few who successfully mastered this difficult process.

 Gyokusendo first began by manufacturing everyday implements such as pans, pots and kettles, and later gradually added artistic elements and more decorative items.
 When Japan participated in the Vienna World Exposition for the first time in 1873, Gyokusendo products were selected for display.
 Gyokusendo’s skilfully crafted objects are held in such high regard that they have often been invited to dedicate new Gyokusendo creations to the Imperial Family on auspicious occasions.

 Having maintained and innovated their crafting techniques from generation to generation, Gyokusendo’s creative process has been labeled an ‘Intangible Cultural Treasure’, both by Niigata Prefecture and by the Japanese National Cultural Affairs Agency.